Swedish Spelt Pepparkakor (Gingerbread Cookies)

 • Mix the spices together and along with the butter, add to the pan.
 Stir gently until the butter has melted.

-• Sift 425g of the flour and baking soda together and then add to the wet ingredients, stirring until a fairly sticky dough forms.
-If you need more flour, just add a little at a time (the dough firms up when chilled, so don't add too much, Although sticky, you should be able to mould it together with your hands).
-Form into a rough ball shape, cover with clingfilm (or place in a plastic bag) and leave in the fridge for at least 24 hours.
+• Add to the wet ingredients, stirring until a fairly sticky dough forms.
+If you need more flour, just add a little at a time.
+The dough firms up when chilled, so don't add too much.
+The dough will be sticky, but you should be able to mould it together with your hands.

-• When you are ready to bake, pre-heat the oven to 200°C and divide the dough into three or four bits (it's easier to work with the dough in smaller quantities) and roll out on a floured surface.
-SEE NOTES
+• Divide the dough into three or four bits (it's easier to work with the dough in smaller quantities) and liberally sprinkle your surface with flour.
+See underneath for how you can use the dough:

 Christmas Tree

-Traditional Swedish Pepparkakor
+Traditional Swedish Pepparkakor (very thin) - see note 4

-• Roll the dough out to about ½cm.
-Use any cutter you like.
-Decorate your cookies however you fancy and store them in an airtight container (please note: they will get softer over time).
+• Decorate your cookies however you fancy and store them in an airtight container (please note: they will get softer over time).

 Notes

-Cutters: I used the same heart-shaped cutter for both of my heart cookies.
+4. I used the same heart-shaped cutter for both of my heart cookies.
 The reason why they look so different is because of their thickness and how long they were baked for.

 Leave a Reply